brigittesullivan/w1-project-sql/cleaning_data.md

  FROM "all_sessions"
  ```

- RESULT: the following columns show or 100% null values, will not be included in new clean table:
+ RESULT: the following columns show 100% null values, will not be included in new clean table:
 *  productrefundamount_null_num_perc = 100,
 * itemquantity_null_num_per = 100,
 * itemrevenue_null_num_perc = 100,